adambirtles/libra/specification.md

 ### ALU

-Libra's arithmetic and logic unit (ALU) supports six operations.
+Libra's arithmetic and logic unit (ALU) supports eight operations.
 Four operations are binary:

 - Addition
 - Bitwise AND
 - Bitwise OR
 - Bitwise XOR

-The other two are unary:
+The other four are unary:

 - Increment
 - Bitwise NOT
+- Left bit shift
+- Right bit shift

 ### Status flags